IaaS Cloud Ecosystem

 Step-by-Step Implementation Guide

-- Choose a Provider: Evaluate IaaS providers based on performance, pricing, and support.
+- Choose a Provider: Evaluate IaaS providers based on factors like pricing, features, security, and global reach.
+Popular options include AWS, Microsoft Azure, and Google Cloud.

-- Configure Resources: Set up virtual machines, storage, and networking components.
+- Set Up Infrastructure: Configure virtual machines, storage, and networking resources based on your workload requirements.

 Common Challenges and Solutions